amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - The Nice House on the Lake
 - Supergirl: Woman of Tomorrow
 - Geiger
-- God Country
 - Nottingham
 - Superman Space Age
-- Fuck This Place
 - Phantom Road by Jeff Lemire
 - Children of the Black Sun
 - And We Love You
 - God Country
-- I Hate This Place
+- I Hate This Place / Fuck This Place
 - It's Lonely at the Centre of the Earth
 - Infidel
 - Little Monsters
 - All Against All
+- Transmetropolitan

 ## Read
 - Do a Powerbomb!